Musicā Oramus is dedicated to providing education and experience in praying and singing the Latin Mass.

 Faith Elizabeth Danneil, MLIS, MAEd, graduated from Interlochen Arts Academy with an emphasis in Voice.
 Her first engagement was with Holy Name Cathedral in Chicago, where she was a cantor and a member of the professional choir.
 She participated in the Carnegie Hall Choral Workshop with Andre Previn and has performed with the Milwaukee Symphony Chorus, Milwaukee Choral Artists, Milwaukee Children’s Choir, the Lakeside Singers of Chicago, and Present Music’s Hearing Voices, as well as several other local choirs.
 Presently, she is the soloist at the First Church of Christ Scientist, Wauwatosa, and is a section leader and cantor at The Basilica of St. Josephat.
 She studies with Christiaan Boele of The School of Uncovering the Voice.

-Mezzo-soprano Amanda Doyle started taking voice lessons at the age of 14 from locally known soprano Grace Urbanski, and has continued to train under different directors and teachers throughout her career.
-For four years she sang under direction of Julie Cucunato at various churches in the Milwaukee area, and won a scholarship to study voice at Calvin College.
-Although she did not pursue her degree in vocal performance, Ms. Doyle continued to sing for Immaculate Heart of Mary Parish in Grand Rapids, MI, as well as the Oratorio Society of Calvin College and the Capella of Calvin College.
+Mezzo-soprano Amanda Steven started taking voice lessons at the age of 14 from locally known soprano Grace Urbanski, and has continued to train under different directors and teachers throughout her career.
+For four years she sang under the direction of Julie Cucunato at various churches in the Milwaukee area, and won a scholarship to study voice at Calvin College.
+Although she did not pursue her degree in vocal performance, Mrs. Steven continued to sing for Immaculate Heart of Mary Parish in Grand Rapids, MI, as well as the Oratorio Society of Calvin College and the Capella of Calvin College.
 She has appeared as a soloist with the Capella on a tour overseas to China, the Philippines, and Singapore, as well as with her Grand Rapids’ parish and St. Mary’s Visitation Parish in Elm Grove, WI.
 She has had the opportunity during and right after college to work under the direction of composers such as Nick Palmer and Sean Ivory, and director Jane Van Houten singing as a middle voice in various scholas for special events.
-Currently, Ms. Doyle is working with Julie Cucunato at St. Mary’s Visitation Parish.